choria-io/website/docs/content/configuration/aaa/index.md

 Authentication is done via the certname embedded in the certificate, certificates must be signed by the Puppet CA.

-By default the only certificates that will be accepted are those matching the pattern _/\.mcollective$/_, if you have some special needs you can adjust this via _Hiera_:
+By default the only certificates that will be accepted from clients are those matching the pattern _/\.mcollective$/_, if you have some special needs you can adjust this via _Hiera_:

 ```yaml
 mcollective_choria::config: